IoanFilip2/Demo-project-stock-price-patterns/README.md

 4. To run more sophisticated clustering algorithms on the correlation graph of stock symbols in order to isolate smaller highly connected sets of stocks.

-5. T address goal No. 3 initially stated in the Project description defining and modeling "market schocks".
+5. To address goal No. 3 initially stated in the Project description defining and modeling "market schocks".